 While MyFitnessPal does a pretty good job of calorie counting, this alternative also wants to educate you on making the right food choices.

-It'll take tracking data from Fitbit including step count, body weight and average heart rate (if you have a Charge HR, Surge or Blaze) and can give a better measurement of daily calorie balance to show how much you've burned and eaten during the day.
+It'll take tracking data from Fitbit including step count, body weight and average heart rate (if you have a Fitbit that tracks that) and can give a better measurement of daily calorie balance to show how much you've burned and eaten during the day.
 All of the food calories and nutrients tracked in the app will also appear inside the Fitbit app.

 Under Armour Record